Which Device Provides Electrical Energy To Run An Electric Circuit

 Introduction

 An electric circuit is a closed loop that allows electrons to flow from one point to another.
 For that flow to occur, a driving force is required.
-Plus, this force is supplied by a power source—a device that creates a voltage difference between two terminals.
+This force is supplied by a power source—a device that creates a voltage difference between two terminals.
 The power source can be as small as a coin cell or as large as a hydroelectric plant.

 1. Batteries – portable, self-contained cells that store chemical energy.